7 Things Directors Should Consider When Times Get Tough (2019 Update)

 5. Different ways of rescuing the company from insolvency

-The difference between administration, liquidation and receivership administration functions as a way to rescue or revive insolvent companies that have some going concern value worth preserving.
+Administration, liquidation and receivership are all ways to rescue or revive insolvent companies that are worth preserving.
 If a business goes into administration the business will carry on, however, it will be operated by the administrator appointed voluntarily by the directors.
-During this time the administrator will consider options aside from liquidation, such as recapitalising or selling the business.
+During this time the administrator will consider options to keep the business open, such as recapitalising or selling the business.

-Receivership is where your financier appoints a receiver to take control of the assets and undertakings of your business and collect a loan.
+Receivership is where a receiver is appointed to take control of your business’s assets and sell them to manage debts.

-A liquidator can make a claim against directors of a company in liquidation if they incurred debts whilst the company was insolvent.
+As we’ve mentioned, liquidators can make a claim against directors of a company if they incurred debts whilst the company was insolvent.

 Creditors’ informal leniency will not necessarily affect the debt’s due date.
 The defences available to directors against insolvent trading claims are that there were reasonable grounds to expect that the company was solvent and would remain solvent.
 Directors should also ensure the company financials are up-to-date because a Court will presume a company to be insolvent if it fails to retain books and records.

-7. Directors may become liable for unpaid employee Super and DPN claims
+7. Directors can be liable for unpaid Super

-- Directors and their associates will not be able to access PAYG credit in their own tax returns where a company has not paid the ATO
+If Director does not comply with these requirements, then they may be issued a Director Penalty Notice (DPN).
+Further, Directors and their associates will not be able to access PAYG credit in their own tax returns where the company hasn’t paid.